pv-k/unn/README.md

 python unn.py apply -m model/model.net -o output -d data -i nothing1,nothing2,query,doc -f val.res

 Here -o is which variable to output (it can be any named variable, for example 'doc_embedding'), -d - where the file with data is, -i - names the columns of the input file (the model will look only at the columns with the names required for computations.
-For example, here the model does not need columns 'nothing1' and 'nothing2' and ignores them), -f specifies where to save the result (each row of the output file will contain .
+For example, here the model does not need columns 'nothing1' and 'nothing2' and ignores them), -f specifies where to save the result.
 If you have a model, but don't know the names of its inputs, or its named variables, run 'unn.py describe' to find this out.

 It is possible to create a function with shared parameters.
 For example, the previous example could look as follows: